 Since the fall of 1936, the University of Louisville continuously has offered graduate level courses in social work education.
 Following University President Kent's death in 1943, the school was renamed the Raymond A. Kent School of Social Work to honor his efforts in the development of the school.

 From 1936 until 1983, the Kent school was an autonomous school within the University, reporting directly to the University Provost.
 In 1983, the School became a component of the newly formed College of Urban and Public Affairs (CUPA).
 With a reorganization in 1991-1992, the Kent School was configured into the College of Health and Social Services.
 A Marriage and Family Therapy, now Couple and Family Therapy, certification program was added in 1994, and in 1997, the Kent School of Social Work once again became an autonomous school reporting to the Provost.
 In 1997, the school began its doctoral program and in 2007, the BSW Program was inaugurated.
 In 2019, the Couple and Family Therapy specialization became a separate Master's degree program, the Master of Science in Couple and Family Therapy.
 The school was then renamed the Raymond A. Kent School of Social Work and Family Science in 2022 to better represent all the academic programs and discipline expertise provided by the school.

-For almost 80 years, the Kent School of Social Work has undergone many transformations, but during that time it has always maintained a close working relationship with the practice community and the region's human service needs.
+For almost 80 years, the Kent School of Social Work and Family Science has undergone many transformations, but during that time it has always maintained a close working relationship with the practice community and the region's human service needs.
 Excellent ties with the Cabinet for Families and Children, Juvenile Justice, Family Courts, Seven Counties Mental Health System and many other community and state agencies continue to provide the Kent School with many avenues of reciprocity.
 In these relationships, field placements provide rich opportunities for student learning; contracts enable faculty to engage active scholarship while providing service to the region and state; and graduates go on to these agencies after finishing their education to become the workers and future field supervisors for the next students.